John-Da/GameLauncher-Using-PygameEngine-Python/README.md

 ├── library/
 │ ├── Game1/
 │ │ └── game.py
+│ │ └── icon.png
 │ ├── Game2/
 │ │ └── game.py
+│ │ └── icon.png
 │ └── ...
 ```

-Each game should be placed inside its own folder within the `library/` directory.
+Each game and icon should be placed inside its own folder within the `library/` directory.

 ---